NCAS-CMS/um-training/practicals/source/fcm-tutorial.rst

 * **<ticket>** - is the related Trac ticket number for the ticket you created earlier.
 * **<branch_name>** - is a short name for the branch.
 This must contain only alpha-numeric characters and/or underscores; e.g *tutorial*

 You will be prompted to edit the message log file.
 A standard template is automatically supplied and pops up in your default text editor.
-However, if you want to add extra comment for the branch, please do so above the line that says *"--This line will be ignored and those below will be inserted automatically--"*.
+Add a comment about what the branch is for at the top of the file.
 When you are ready, save your change and exit the editor.
 Answer **y** when you are prompted to go ahead and create the branch.

 If the branch is created successfully you will get a message similar to the following: ::

   Committed revision 52466.
   [info] Created: https://code.metoffice.gov.uk/svn/um/main/branches/dev/rosalynhatcher/vn10.5_tutorial

-The branch will have a URL (location of repository) like this:
+The branch will have a URL (location in repository) like this:

 ``https://code.metoffice.gov.uk/um/main/branches/dev/[userid]/vn10.5_[branch_name]``